 In order to increase reliability, there are a host of intelligent firmware techniques available in the market for both industrial and consumer flash storage devices.
 The most commonly known are Wear Levelling, Error Checking & Correction (ECC) & Defect Management.
 Similar to NAND, there are different levels of each and industrial device manufacturers ensure they are using the highest available level and invest heavily into the R&D of bespoke firmware to further improve them.
-The objective is to provide firmware that improves reliability and offers long term availability without the need to change.
-Consumer grade manufactures do not place such an importance on long term availability as the products have much shorter life cycles.
-Because of the competitiveness of this market there are immense pressures on cost, performance and time to market.
-For these reasons often the lower level options are selected as they are fit for purpose within consumer grade applications.
+The objective is to provide firmware that improves reliability and offers long-term availability without the need to change.
+Consumer grade manufacturers do not place such importance on long-term availability as the products have much shorter life cycles.
+Because of the competitiveness of this market, there are immense pressures on cost, performance and time to market.
+For these reasons often the lower-level options are selected as they are fit for purpose within consumer-grade applications.

 Cost & Capacity

-One of the main drivers for using consumer NAND technology into industrial applications is cost.
+One of the main drivers for using consumer NAND technology in industrial applications is cost.
 The price per gigabyte (GB) is considerably less when compared at base cost against Industrial.
 However, this does not tell the whole story.
 In the event of the flash disk becoming corrupt before the life of the application is complete, often the total cost of ownership (TCO) is higher.
-Just taking into consideration down time, engineering resource (testing and support), reputation, damage, loss of data and the cost of replacing the wrong devices, you begin to understand why.
+Just taking into consideration downtime, engineering resources (testing and support), reputation, damage, loss of data and the cost of replacing the wrong devices, you begin to understand why.

-Because of how long industrial applications must remain operational for and be supported in the field, the minimum capacities are still available from industrial grade manufacturers such as .
+Because of how long industrial applications must remain operational for and be supported in the field, the minimum capacities are still available from industrial-grade manufacturers such as Innodisk, and ATP.
 Consumer grade manufacturers move upwards much quicker as they require the 'sweet spot' where a capacity provides the best yield based on $/GB.

-Some consumer grade products offer low level software-based resistance to minimise data corruption caused by the effects of sudden power loss.
-Industrial grade devices offer both software and hardware-based solutions that more robust.
-The image below right, of a 2.5" SSD with power protection capacitors (the yellow blocks at the bottom.) so if a sudden loss of power occurs the capacitors store enough power for the SSD to shut down safely and securely ensuring that all data is retained.
+Some consumer-grade products offer low-level software-based resistance to minimise data corruption caused by the effects of sudden power loss.
+Industrial grade devices offer both software and hardware-based solutions that are more robust.
+The image below, right, is of a 2.5" SSD with power protection capacitors (the yellow blocks at the bottom) so if a sudden loss of power occurs the capacitors store enough power for the SSD to shut down safely and securely ensuring that all data is retained.